Ancelotti returns to Real Madrid as he departs Everton after 18 months in charge

 As Goal confirmed earlier on Tuesday, discussions with Ancelotti were first opened five days ago.
 Those have reached a positive conclusion, and he heads to Santiago Bernabeu on a three-year contract.

-Club legend Raul, who is currently coach of Real's Castilla side, was also in the frame, along with former Chelsea and Inter boss Antonio Conte.
+Club legend Raul, who is currently coach of Madrid's Castilla side, was also in the frame, along with former Chelsea and Inter boss Antonio Conte.

 However it is Ancelotti who has been appointed, as the 61-year-old returns to the club where he enjoyed significant success between 2013 and 2015.

-He was the man to deliver La Decima, with Real claiming a 10th European triumph in 2014.
+He was the man to deliver La Decima, with Madrid claiming their 10th European triumph in 2014.
 They also won the Copa del Rey that season and went on to capture the UEFA Super Cup and FIFA Club World Cup.

 The Italian can claim to boast the best win percentage in the Blancos' illustrious history, with 89 victories from 119 games at the helm.